All Products

 Supported.
 However, the domain name's effective scope must be the inbound VPC for the resolution settings to take effect.

-Configure a custom ACL.
+Set a custom line.

 1. Go to Alibaba Cloud DNS - Private DNS.